 Jeff is a lifelong Breaker.
 He started swimming for the club at age six , and continued for thirteen years until he left for post-secondary.
 Jeff specialized in 100 and 200 Breast, holding club records and competing at both OFSSA and Provincials.
 Jeff has been a Breakers coach for seven years and also currently holds the position of club president.
 Jeff takes his inspiration as a coach from the dedication, determination, and passion of his swimmers.
 He loves being there for them when they achieve their goals, break club records, or when they qualify for big competitions.
 He feels their disappointments, and ensures that he talks with them and makes them laugh during those times when they need an encouraging voice.
 To Jeff, being a coach is being a part of the growth and development of his swimmers.
 Being able to help mold young athletes for their futures through his mentorship and leadership is what excites him most about being a Breakers coach.

-Amanda has had a love of swimming all her life, and spent a good portion of her childhood in the pool.
+Amanda has loved swimming all her life, and has spent a good portion of her childhood in the pool.
 She joined the Breakers Swim Team in 1995, and swam with them until 1999.
-Though the college that Amanda attended did not have a varsity team, she still committed to continue to swim with friends at the local YMCA early in the morning before classes started.
-Now as a parent of two sons, Amanda found herself spending many nights at the pool supporting their love of swimming.
-She has always wanted to give back to the community where she grew up, so when she was approached about taking on a coaching role, it was a natural fit.
+Though the college that Amanda attended did not have a varsity team, she still swam with friends at the local YMCA early in the morning before classes started.
+As a parent of two sons, Amanda found herself spending many nights at the pool supporting their love of swimming.
+She has always wanted to give back to the community where she grew up, so when she was approached about coaching, it was a natural fit.
 Amanda brings a positive approach and infectious enthusiasm to the pool deck each time she works with our young athletes, and enjoys watching them get stronger and seeing the hard work they are doing during every practice.

 Sarah’s passion for swimming started as a youth when she competed with the Breakers Swim Team from the time she was twelve to eighteen.
 She was also a member of her high school swim team, was a lifeguard, and swimming instructor.
 In her adult life, Sarah continues to swim regularly, and is a certified Level 1 instructor.
 For Sarah, swimming is more than a sport.
 She believes it builds determination and confidence that extends beyond the pool deck and into the swimmers’ everyday lives.
 Sarah credits her excellent Breakers coaches for teaching her how to be the best swimmer and teammate she could be.
 Her desire is to continue this legacy by giving back to the next generation of Breakers swimmers through her coaching and mentoring.
 She is rewarded each time she sees the kids’ faces light up with confidence when they accomplish something they did not think they could do.

 Greg is a long time swimmer, training with Breakers from the age of nine to fifteen.
 He continued to swim for his high school team until he was 19 years old, where his favourite event was 100m breaststroke.
-Greg took on a coaching role two years ago after his son and daughter joined the team.
+Greg began coaching after his son and daughter joined the team.
 Like many of our coaches, Greg gives back to the team through his hard work and dedication to his swimmers.
 He enjoys watching his athletes have a great time while they make individual improvements each time they hit the water.